 This strategy is a great way to build up a little momentum.
 With this strategy, you increase your payment on the credit card with the lowest balance, while continuing to make the minimum payment on the rest of your credit cards.
 Once you pay off the card with the lowest balance, you move on to the card with the next lowest balance, and so on.

 It's quicker and easier to pay a $500 balance down to zero than a $2,500 balance.
 And it feels good to pay a credit card bill in full, no matter what size balance you begin with.
 Plus, every low balance card that you pay in full is one less minimum payment that you have to pay each month.
 By knocking out one or two smaller balance cards, you'll have more money to focus on larger balances.

-Consolidate your debt to a single card.
 Like things simple?
 This pay-down strategy might be for you.
-By consolidating your credit card debt to a single card, you have a single card payment to make each month rather than four or five.
-One card payment to pay each month – that’s it.
+By consolidating your credit card debt to a single card or debt consolidation loan, you have a single payment to make each month rather than four or five.
+One payment to pay each month - that's it.
 You can even automate payments so you never have to worry about paying late.
 Just be sure to choose a payment amount much more than the minimum each and every month so you can make some real progress on paying off your debt.

 This payment strategy makes things easy, but it also makes it easy to let things slide.
 So pick a payment amount, double or triple your minimum payment (or whatever you can afford), and be sure to stick with it.

 Stop charging.
 Whatever pay-down strategy you choose, it's essential that you curb your credit card spending.
 It's awfully hard to pay down credit card debt when you keep ringing up new balances each month.
 Put your credit cards on ice while you focus on paying down card debt.
 Pay with cash, check, or debit card instead.
 If you must use your credit card, only charge items you can pay off in a month or two.